HPP Activity in Vancouver (September 27 – October 1)

 The HUPO Annual World Congress provides an opportunity to convene face-to-face meetings and sessions across the full-range of HPP activities.
-Find out what is planned for Madrid and Segovia using the comprehensive activity guides below.
-Information is also available in stand-alone documents.
+Find out what is planned for Vancouver 2015 below or at the HUPO 2015 website.
+Detailed information regarding all activities will be posted here once available.

 An opportunity to review all aspects of the HPP prior to the congress start.
-Review the agenda to learn when topics of interest are under discussion.
+Participation in this meeting is included in registration.

 All congress attendees are encourage to participate in these daily early morning sessions.
-21 different initiatives operating under the HPP umbrella have sessions planned.
-Enjoy!
+More than 10 different sessions operating under the HPP umbrella will be offered.
+Participation in these sessions is included in registration.

 About the HPP